CVRS-Hamlyn/GA-SA-RBF/README.md

 # GA-SA-RBF
-Offical code for paper "Distance Regression Enhanced with Temporal Information Fusion and Adversarial Training for Robot-Assisted Endomicroscopy"
+Paper "Distance Regression Enhanced with Temporal Information Fusion and Adversarial Training for Robot-Assisted Endomicroscopy" gets accepted in IEEE-TMI.